Leroymilo/FurnitureFramework/doc/Furniture.md

 To make Furniture highly customizable, the definition of a Furniture has a lot of properties.
 But don't worry, everything is explained here, and there's a good chance you won't need to use everything.

-Once again, this documentation uses the [Example Pack](https://github.com/Leroymilo/FurnitureFramework/tree/main/%5BFF%5D%20Example%20Pack) as an example, it is strongly recommeded to go back and forth between the explanation here and the example to identify what is being explained.
+Once again, this documentation uses the [Example Pack](https://github.com/Leroymilo/FurnitureFramework/tree/main/%5BFF%5D%20Example%20Pack) as an example, it is strongly recommeded to go back and forth between the explanation here and the examples to identify what is being explained.

 ## Contents